Getting into the French health care system

 Lifestyle and Diet

-American Institute for Cancer research.
-This is an excellent website, providing the latest American research specifically related to nutrition and cancer.
-Booklets are available to download; A regular newsletter can be subscribed to; weekly healthy recipes can be asked for.
+www.aicr.org - American Institute for Cancer research.
+This website provides the latest American research specifically related to nutrition and cancer.
+Booklets are available to download.
+A regular newsletter can be subscribed to and weekly healthy recipes can be asked for.

 We have created our own chat room where you can share your own experiences, read about other people’s experiences, ask for information or just chat.
 Click here to go to our forum .

-Cancer Buddies Network is an online charity based support group designed to put you in touch with your cancer buddy so you can share the ups and downs, laughter and tears with someone who knows how it feels.
+www.cancerbuddiesnetwork.org - Cancer Buddies Network is an online charity based support group designed to put you in touch with your cancer buddy so you can share the ups and downs, laughter and tears with someone who knows how it feels.
 Whether you have experienced cancer yourself, or you are family, friend or carer, come and search for your buddy simply and safely on our dedicated website today.
+Cancer Buddies merged with Macmillan on 1st September 2016 but the website continues.

 The information provided on this page is designed to support, not replace, the relationship that exists between a patient/site visitor and his/her existing physician.